zineinc/floppy-server/README.md

 FloppyServer
 ============

 FloppyServer is a file storage library.
-There is also FloppyClient library and symfony2 bundle that adds few integration points to symfony2 applications.
+There is also [FloppyClient][3] library and [symfony2 bundle][4] that adds few integration points to symfony2 applications.

 When your application uses images and other files intensively, there is a **problem** with generation required **thumbnails**, code to handle file **upload is full of boilerplate**, dealing with files is awkward.
-There are very good bundles to Imagine that partially resolves first problem, but other problems not.
-This documentation covers only FloppyServer library, if you want to see how to use FloppyServer from the client side, check FloppyBundle and FloppyClient libraries.
+There are very good bundles to Imagine that partially resolves first problem, but not other problems.
+This documentation covers only FloppyServer library, if you want to see how to use FloppyServer from the client side, check [FloppyBundle][4] and [FloppyClient][3] libraries.

 FloppyServer is able to do some extra processing before store file into storage and before send file to client, for
 example: